microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-aad-auth.md

     }
     ```

-    To summarize the changes:
+    > [!NOTE]
+    > The changes in this new version of `OnAuthorizationCodeReceivedAsync` do the following:
+    >

-    - The code now replaces the `ConfidentialClientApplication`'s default user token cache with an instance of the  `SessionTokenStore`.
+    > - The code now wraps the `ConfidentialClientApplication`'s default user token cache with the `SessionTokenStore` class.
 The MSAL library will handle the logic of storing the tokens and refreshing it when needed.
-    - The code now passes the user details obtained from Microsoft Graph to the `SessionTokenStore` object to store in the session.
+    > - The code now passes the user details obtained from Microsoft Graph to the `SessionTokenStore` object to store in the session.
-    - On success, the code no longer redirects, it just returns.
+    > - On success, the code no longer redirects, it just returns.
 This allows the OWIN middleware to complete the authentication process.

-Since the token cache is stored in the session, update the `SignOut` action in `Controllers/AccountController.cs` to clear the token store before signing out.

-1. Add the following `using` statement to the top of the file.
+1. Update the `SignOut` action to clear the token store before signing out.
+Add the following `using` statement to the top of `Controllers/AccountController.cs`.

     ```cs
     using graph_tutorial.TokenStorage;